 Article 10, Section 4(a) of the Convention on the Conservation and Management of High Seas Fisheries Resources in the North Pacific Ocean states that the Scientific Committee (SC) will “recommend to the Commission a research plan including specific issues and items to be addressed by the scientific experts or by other organizations or individuals, as appropriate, and identify data needs and coordinate activities that meet those needs.”

 An initial draft of this research and accompanying work plan was presented for review during the 4th Preparatory Conference and a subsequent discussion was held by a small working group to establish science priorities for the NPFC.
-This plan draws on those discussions and was updated by the SC Chair based on the progress made by NPFC since that Conference.
+This plan draws on those discussions and was updated by the SC Chair based on the progress made by the NPFC since that Conference.

 The development of multi-year science research or work plans is common across regional fisheries management organizations as well as domestic fisheries science agencies.
 This draft plan draws on such examples, and has been developed for consideration by the SC before it may be adopted by the Commission.